tomilov/optix7course/README.md

 PS: I tried my best to make sure that code is correct, and will work out of the box in both Linux and Windows.
-However, I assume it's safe to expect that soem one or other bug has crept in somewhere that I haven't found yet.
+However, I assume it's safe to expect that some one or other bug has crept in somewhere that I haven't found yet.
 If you do find one, please feel free to let me know via email or bug report, or send a push request, so others will be spared from finding it again.
 Of course, any other feedback is